Skip to content

 5. The Nature and Extent of Ownership: Specify the percentage of ownership or control each beneficial owner holds in the reporting company.

-Remember, accuracy and completeness are crucial as penalties for non-compliance for non-filing or incomplete filing is $500 per day and up to two years in prison.
-Make sure to take the time to ensure your BOI is comprehensive and error-free.
+Remember, accuracy and completeness are crucial.
+Depending on the future ruling of the BOI report requirement, businesses could face penalties for non-compliance for non-filing or incomplete filing is $500 per day and up to two years in prison.
+If you decide to file your BOI report make sure to take the time to ensure your BOI is comprehensive and error-free.

 Previous article What to Include in an Independent Contractor Agreement